Learning and Teaching

 REFLECTION – How do we know?

-Some examples of the transdisciplinary themes include: Who we are; Where we are in place and time; How we express ourselves; How the world works; How we organize ourselves and Sharing the planet.
+SOME EXAMPLES of transdisciplinary themes include: Who we are; Where we are in place and time; How we express ourselves; How the world works; How we organize ourselves and Sharing the planet.

 PYP - Inquiry Based Learning